openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/02_Fluoresence_smart_microscope.md

 ---
-id: LED_Fluoresence_microscope
+id: LED_Fluoresence_microscope_V2
 title: openUC2 LED Fluoresence microscope - ordered after April 2025
 ---

-# Workshop Manual: Building a Smart LED-Powered Fluorescence Microscope
+# Manual: Building a Smart LED-Powered Fluorescence Microscope

 In this workshop, we will guide you through assembling a LED-powered fluorescence microscope, allowing you to explore fascinating experiments with microscopic details.